LazaCoder/LazaCoder/README.md

 ## How to Reach Me...
 Feel free to connect with me through GitHub or drop me an email at ivanlazarusic4@gmail.com.

-## 😄 Pronouns...
-He/Him

-## ⚡ Fun Facts...
-- 🏋️‍♂️ When I'm not coding, you can find me at the gym, pushing my limits.
-- 🎸 I love playing the guitar and jamming out to my favorite tunes.
-- 🌍 I'm always eager to meet new people and learn new things.

-Let's connect, collaborate, and create something incredible! 🚀